 How to get here and where to stay

 AIR TRAVEL: Please don't buy your tickets until you are notified your workshop has filled.
-San Miguel is accessible from two airports: Leon (BJX) and Queretaro (QRO).
+San Miguel is accessible from two airports: Leon (BJX) and Queretaro (QRO), which is closer.
 To get to and from either airport, the shuttle service, Bajiogo, is excellent.
 Their website, bajiogoshuttle.com, allows you to book online.
 You will need your flight number, time of arrival and the address of where you are staying.
 When you arrive at the airport, after going through customs, a driver will meet you near the doors with a sign with your name on it.
 It is not necessary to pay online; the driver will accept U.S. dollars or pesos.
 The fee is $25.00.
 They will deliver you to your door.

-Below are mid-priced hotels, with most of them including breakfast:
+MID-PRICED HOTELS, with most of them including breakfast:

-Casa Maricela's, casamaricela.com
+Casa Maricela, casamaricela.com

 Hotel Posada Carmina, posadacarmina.com